Sexless Relationships and Low Libido Counselling

 At Tri Health Clinic, we want you to know that experiencing a low sex drive or a sexless relationship does not mean you are “sexually broken,” It does not necessarily mean that something is “broken” in your relationship.
 It is a common experience, and many effective treatments are available.

-Tri Health Clinic’s approach to sex therapy is holistic, addressing the mental, emotional, and relationship factors central to your sexual health and well-being.
+Tri Health Clinic’s approach to sex therapy is holistic and backed by the leading science.
+It addresses the mental, emotional, and relationship factors central to your sexual health and well-being.

 Our treatment options are based on four major principles of support: education, self-knowledge, changing behaviours, and tracking change.
 We do not offer a one-size-fits-all approach and will tailor these principles to meet your needs and therapy goals.